Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 ---

 We will execute everything on the cloud environment.
-We have to prepare the VM.
-The best OS for this project is Linux.
+We have to prepare the Virtual Machine.
+The best OS for this project is **Linux**.

 ## VM Preparing

-You can find a deatiled Video about setting up the cloud VM [here](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb).
+You can find a detailed Video about setting up the cloud VM [here](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb).

 This things will be executed:

 - Generating SSH keys
 - Creating a virtual machine on GCP
 - Connecting to the VM with SSH
-- Installing Anaconda
+- Installing Python
 - Installing Docker
 - Creating SSH config file
 - Accessing the remote machine with VS Code and SSH remote
 - Installing docker-compose
 - Installing pgcli
-- Port-forwarding with VS code: connecting to pgAdmin and Jupyter from the local computer
-- Installing Terraform
 - Using sftp for putting the credentials to the remote machine
 - Shutting down and removing the instance